telerik/ajax-docs/api/server/Telerik.Web.UI/GridPagerStyle.md

 Get or set a value indicating whether the SEO (Search Engine Optimized) paging
             enabled

-###  SEOPagingQueryStringKey `String`
+###  FirstPageImageUrl `String`

-Gets or sets the SEO paging query string key.

-###  UseRouting `Boolean`

-Gets or sets a value indicating whether URL Routing is enabled for the
+Gets or sets url for first page image

-            current web application
+###  FirstPageText `String`

+Text that would appear if Mode is PrevNext for 'first' page button

+###  FirstPageToolTip `String`

+ToolTip that would appear if Mode is PrevNext for 'next' page button

-###  SEOPageIndexRouteParameterName `String`
+###  GoToPageButtonToolTip `String`

-Gets or sets the name of the URL parameter that specifies the page number
-            when SEO paging and routing are enabled.
+The ToolTip that will be applied to the GoToPage input element.

-###  SEORouteName `String`
+###  GoToPageTextBoxToolTip `String`

-Gets or sets the name of the route that is used when SEO paging and routing are enabled.
+The ToolTip that will be applied to the GoToPage  control.

 ###  HorizontalAlign `HorizontalAlign`

 Gets or sets the horizontal align of the pager.
 Accepts as values members of the
                  enumeration.

+###  IsDefault `Boolean`

+Gets a value indicating whether the default pager will be used, i.e. no
+            customizations have been made.

+###  IsDefault `Boolean`

+Returns 'True' if none of the properties have been set

+###  IsPagerOnBottom `Boolean`

+Gets a value indicating whether the pager is displayed on the bottom of the
+            grid.

-###  ShowPagerText `Boolean`
+###  IsPagerOnTop `Boolean`

-Gets or sets a value indicating whether the pager text or only the pager buttons
+Gets a value indicating whether the pager is displayed on the top of the
+            grid.

+###  LastPageImageUrl `String`

+Gets or sets url for first page image

+###  LastPageText `String`

+Text that would appear if Mode is PrevNext for 'last' page button

+###  LastPageToolTip `String`

+ToolTip that would appear if Mode is PrevNext for 'last' page button

+###  Mode `GridPagerMode`

+Gets or sets the mode of Telerik RadGrid Pager.
+The mode defines what the pager
+                will contain.
+This property accepts as values only members of the GridPagerMode Enumeration.

+#### Remarks
+You should have Paging enabled by setting the
+                property.

+###  NextPageImageUrl `String`

+Gets or sets url for Next Page image

+###  NextPagesToolTip `String`

+ToolTip that would appear if Mode is PrevNext for 'next' page button

+###  NextPageText `String`

+Text that would appear if Mode is PrevNext for 'next' page button

+###  NextPageToolTip `String`

+ToolTip that would appear if Mode is PrevNext for 'next' page button

+###  PageButtonCount `Int32`

+Gets or sets the number of buttons that would be rendered if pager Mode is

+#### Remarks
+By default 10 buttons will be displayed.
+If the number of grid pages is greater
-            will be displayed.
+            than 10, ellipsis will be displayed.

 ###  PagerTextFormat `String`